"Exploring the Vibrant Blooms at the Wooden Shoe Tulip Festival in Woodburn, Oregon"

 (503) 634-2243

-It seems like each state has some sort of Tulip Festival if you are so inclined I would do a Google search of your State and Tulip Festival, and you should be able to find one.
-I have also been to the Skagit Valley Tulip Festival in Mount Vernon Washington, and it is a lot of fun.
-They have four different tulip growers there and are located at different locations.
+It seems like each state has a Tulip Festival.
+If you are so inclined, I would do a Google search of your State and Tulip Festival, and you should be able to find one.
+I have also been to the Skagit Valley Tulip Festival in Mount Vernon, Washington, and it is a lot of fun.
+They have four different tulip growers there and are located at various locations.
 The last I heard is that one of the growers is trying to retire and sell Tulip Town.

 One of my bucket list items is to visit Amsterdam and the tulip fields there.